sanying123/documentation/using-shiftleft/jira-integration.md

 ## Prerequisites

 - User enabling Jira should be in the *jira-administrators* group
 - At least one project in your Jira account that ShiftLeft can create tickets in
 - At least one application in the ShiftLeft dashboard

 ## Installation

 ### Getting Started

-- Login into your ShiftLeft account
+- Login into your ShiftLeft account here: https://www.shiftleft.io/login
-- Click on the gear icon located in the top right section (Image 1)
+- Click on the gear icon located in the top right section to access integrations page (Image 1)

 ![Opening integrations page](opening-integrations-page.png)
 Image 1: Opening integrations page